UnifyProject/RFC/raw/rfc-2.md

 Clients retrieve resources through the API as follows:

-* The client must know the URI of the resource that it wants to retrieve.
+* The client must know the URN of the resource that it wants to retrieve.
-* The client sends a GET method to the resource URI.
+* The client sends a GET method to the resource URN.
 * The client optionally specifies headers to do a conditional retrieval (caching).
 * The server either returns "200 OK" with a resource document, "304 Not Modified" with no content, or 4xx or 5xx with an error text.